Skip to main content

 Summary

-• Choose Canva or FigJam for polished visuals, Lucidspark or Miro for team whiteboards, ConceptMapMaker.org or MindMup for lightweight editing, and ConceptMap.ai or MindMap AI for AI study drafts.
+• Choose Canva or FigJam for design, Lucidspark or Miro for team boards, and ConceptMapMaker.org or MindMup for quick maps.

 Quick answer

-The best concept map maker depends on what you need to make.
-Use Atlas when the map should come from source material and important relationships need to be checked against the original text.
+The best concept map maker depends on the map you need.
+Use Atlas to build a map from source files and check key links against the text.

 How to choose a concept map maker

-Start with the job, then choose the tool.
-A classroom poster, a workshop board, a quick free diagram, and a source-grounded research map all use the same phrase, but they need different controls.
+Start with the job.
+A class poster, a team board, a quick free map, and a map built from research sources need different tools.

 • Choose a template maker when the final map needs to look polished for a slide, handout, or report.

-• Choose a team whiteboard when multiple people need comments, sticky notes, async review, and open canvas space.
+• Choose a team board when people need comments, sticky notes, and a large shared space.

-• Choose an AI generator when you want a first draft from a topic, notes, PDFs, or other inputs.
+• Choose an AI tool to draft a map from a topic, note, or PDF.

-• Choose a source-grounded workflow when the map must stay tied to papers, reports, chapters, or evidence-heavy reading.
+• Choose Atlas when the map must stay tied to papers, reports, or book chapters.

 Concept map maker comparison matrix